eugenkiss/hnclient/README.md

 TODO:
+  - suffix top-level components with Screen use getNow() instead of DateTime().getTime use Fill instead of Box 1 1 auto
   - remember scroll position for comments (scroll, go to about, go back)
   - Create requester package?
 Make generic inpute type

 TODO Longterm (if ever):
+  - How to best make Story MapRequester cache limited to X entries?
   - BFF proxy to simulate delay / user etc. in dev mode
     - Failed to load stories: retry button
   - Mutation API? http4k